Transformer Neural Networks: A Step-by-Step Breakdown

 More in Artificial IntelligenceWhat Is Deep Learning and How Does It Work?

-What is an RNN?
+What is a recurrent neural network (RNN)?
 How is it different from a simple artificial neural network (ANN)?
 What is the major difference?

 RNNs are feed-forward neural networks that are rolled out over time.